Kompjoeter/KompjoeterArchived/README.md

 - **Json**
 - **GML (GameMakerLanguage)**

-Other tools
+Other tools:

 - **Raster Graphics Editors (e.g. Photoshop)**
 - **Vector Graphics Editors (e.g. Illustrator)**
 - **Acrylic Paint**

-Still learning
+Still learning:

 - **Blender 3D**
 - **Video Editing Software DaVinci Resolve**

 ### Some of my projects:
 *While I may have used libraries, looked up some solutions here and there, or have asked people for some quick advice, all of these projects are solo-projects made by me (Joran de Boer) and have NOT been made in a team-environment.*
   <br>
   <ul>
     <li><a href="https://randbyyp.github.io/">Personal Website</a> <b>(HTML, CSS, Javascript)</b></li>